 Left/Right polarity inversion, amplitude scaling, pan and stereo width.

 Transient control is a decent transient processor.
 It allows you to change the relative attack and sustain portions of a signal.
-It works particularly well and the GUI makes it easy to use.
+It works well enough and the GUI makes it easy to use.
 As a standalone device it’s easy to replace it with something cheap and more functional.

 An unusual addition for a transient processor is that is has a sidechain input with an FX container for processing the side-chain input.
 You can feed some interesting things in and get some wild results.
 I have used this device a lot with percussion and bass parts, often side-chaining the bass to a percussion part to make it sound tighter and punchier.